 Once the underlying pelvic joint problem has been treated and your pelvis is realigned you will need to strengthen the muscles supporting your pelvis.
 Some women find that they can maintain the joint corrections between treatments with home strengthening and stretching exercises prescribed by your manual therapist.
 As with other activities, if exercise increases your pain, you may be doing the wrong type of exercise, trying to do too much too soon, or not doing enough.
 It is helpful to review your exercise choices with your manual therapist to make sure they are suitable for you.
 Please see our ‘Exercise and PGP’ page for more information.

 Pelvic Floor Dysfunction (PFD) and PGP

 Pelvic floor over-activity can have an impact on recovery.
 The pelvic floor attaches to the sacrum (at the back) and round the symphysis pubis (at the front), so if the pelvic floor is tight or painful, this can pull on the joints and have an effect on recovery.
 This is also very treatable, so if you are not making progress with your recovery, it is well worth having your pelvic floor assessed by a specialist women’s health physiotherapist.
 Please see our 'Pelvic floor and PGP' section for more information.

 Pain and PGP

 If the level of pain you are experiencing means you are struggling to tolerate ‘hands-on’ treatment, you may need to explore ways of managing pain before treatment.
 This is often the case if you have been experiencing symptoms for a long time without effective treatment.
 Some women find taking pain relief medication before a treatment helps and others find the use of acupuncture or dry needling during their treatment session helpful to release tight muscles and reduce pain prior to manual therapy.

-Visit our pain section for more information about pain relief available.
+Visit our ‘Pain in PGP’ section for more information about pain and the pain relief options available.